qub3s/nlp_2025_NiceLovablePeople/README.md

 <details>

 **Explanation:**
-This implementation adapts the SimCSE framework for supervised learning.
+This implementation adapts the SimCSE framework for supervised finetuning.
 It uses annotated sentence pairs to direct the contrastive learning process, in contrast to the unsupervised approach [1].
 In order to create positive pairs, the model learns by comparing each sentence to itself after it has been run twice through the encoder using various dropout masks.
 It employs other sentence pairs in the batch as negatives at the same time.
-By combining the advantages of direct supervision from human-rated similarity labels with contrastive representation learning, this method improves the model's capacity to generate discriminative and significant sentence embeddings for similarity the similarity task.
+By combining human-rated similarity labels with contrastive representation learning, it improves the capacity and can generate sentence embeddings for the similarity task.

 **Implementation:**
 The system builds on the BERT-based encoder that has been fine-tuned using a custom contrastive objective or the Bert-based uncase.
-The model produces two embeddings for each sentence in a pair within a batch by employing stochastic dropout, resulting in natural variations that act as positive examples.
+The SimCSE model produces two embeddings for each sentence in a pair within a batch by employing stochastic dropout, resulting in natural variations that act as positive examples.
 While a contrastive loss function promotes similarity between these augmented views of the same sentence, it diminishes similarity to all other sentences in the batch.
 During the training process, STS data is iterated over and weights are updated via backpropagation, with no explicit similarity scores used during contrastive updates.

 **Results:**
 Similar to the SBERT approach, the SimCSE framework was used with the BERT-base model and the SimCSE pretrained BERT model.
 This resulted in a 0.742 Pearson correlation with the BERT-base model and a 0.815 correlation for the pretrained SimCSE model.
 The BERT-base model was fine-tuned on the full STS dataset, whereas the pretrained SimCSE model was fine-tuned with 960 STS sentence pairs.